Please forgive temporary problems with photos.

 Richmond, VA 23228

-Laurel Auto is the engine shop currently doing machine work for two sleeves on my Ford Flathead V8.
+Laurel Auto is the engine shop that did machine work for two sleeves on my Ford Flathead V8.
 Talk to Greg, either one.
 It's a blessing to find good people, who know what they are doing.

 Proper tools is essential especially for engine work.
-Special tools include: Inside and outside micrometers, ridge reamer, cylinder hone, plastigauge, ring compressor, gear puller/balancer remover.
+Special tools include: Inside and outside micrometers, ridge reamer, cylinder hone, plastigauge, ring compressor, gear puller/balancer removers.

 Some tools can be borrowed from an auto parts store.
 The usual deal is they charge you full price for the tool.
 When you bring it back you get most of your money back.
 If you keep or destroy the tool, they have already been paid the full price to buy it.

 This is my shop press.
 It might be possible to do without one.
 I don't remember not having one.
 This was purchased from Harbor Freight many, many years ago.
 With heavy use, the hydraulic bottle jack lasts about three years.
-I've rebuilt and reconfigured this press twice, so it looks very little like the original.
+I've rebuilt and reconfigured this press twice.
+It looks very little like the original.

 Sort and Store Hardware - Pay close attention to which bolts go with which holes.
 Some hardware for attaching the cylinder head may use nuts and studs.
 Take pictures and notes to ensure the correct hardware goes back into the holes.
 If you use a bolt or stud that is too long, it will crack the engine block when it bottoms out in the drilled hole or if the unthreaded portion of the shank jams.
 There are many types of hardware bins that can be used to keep track of hardware.